chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 04:55 DANA: Yes, so a smart pointer, which can also be referred to as a pointer-like object, perhaps as a subset of them, is a class that holds inside of it a pointer and mediates access to it in some way.
-So unique pointer mediates access by saying I own this pointer, I will delete this pointer when I go away, but I'll give you access to it.
+So `unique_ptr` mediates access by saying I own this pointer, I will delete this pointer when I go away, but I'll give you access to it.
 So you can use the arrow operator or the star operator to get at the underlying pointer.
 And you can construct them